bmin7/OnDemand-Workshop/README.md

 ## PreRequisites

-Before getting started, please review the prerequisities below:
+Before getting started, please complete the prerequisities below:

 **Request a [Panther Trial](https://panther.com/free-trial/)**
 - *Note that this may take up to 24 Hours to Provision*